mailchimp/mc-woocommerce/README.txt

 * bugfix on curl headers adding an 'expect: 100-continue' on posts above a certain threshold
 * forced the 'resync' button to delete pointer data that was causing some syncing issues.

+= 2.0.2 =

+* Added new logs feature to help troubleshoot isolated sync and data feed issues.
+* Fixed bug with setting customers as Transactional during checkout if they had already opted in previously.
+* Fixed bug where abandoned cart automation still fired after a customer completed an order.

 = 2.0 =
 * Support WooComerce 3.0
 * Support for manually uploaded WooCommerce